kbroman/kbroman.github.io/pages/software.md

 #### <a name="qtl2"></a>[R/qtl2](http://kbroman.org/qtl2)

 A reimplementation of [R/qtl](http://www.rqtl.org), to better handle high-dimensional data and complex cross designs.
+(Early in development.)

 ---